-Taking medications during school hours is discouraged.
+Taking medication during school hours is discouraged.
 Parents are asked to arrange medication schedules so that it is not necessary for medication to be taken at school.

-However, if the treating physician recommends such administration, then the parent must complete the Administration of Medication Request Form and bring the medication to the clinic.
+However, if the treating physician recommends such administration, then the parent must complete the Administration of Medication Request Form (available by request from the clinic) and bring the medication to the clinic.
 Prescription medications must be brought in by a parent/guardian in the original prescription container and must be housed in the clinic.

 Students may not have prescription medications in their possession or share these medications with others.

 Procedures for Over-the-Counter Medications

 If a student must have a medication in order to attend school, the parent/guardian must fill out the Administration of Medication Request Form (available by request from the clinic) and bring the medication to the clinic in the original container.
 Medication must be kept in the clinic in the original container.

 Students may not have over-the-counter medication in their possession and may not share medication of any kind with fellow students.

 Reasons to Keep Your Child Home From School

 Children who are sick have a difficult time learning and participating in class; they may also spread illnesses to others.

 - When there is doubt in your mind about sending your child to school, consult your child’s doctor.